Merry Christmas from the Silver Creek Aeromodelers

-Our club field is recognized as a FRIA site by the FAA.
+Our club field is approved as an FAA Recognized Identification Area (FRIA) site.
 No remote ID is required to fly at our field.
-This is effective immediately.

 The club normally meets every first Saturday of the month at 11 am unless it falls on a holiday weekend, in which case it will be moved to the following Saturday.
 Location will be posted here.
 Anyone interested in the club is welcome to attend any meeting.